Ruswanda2020/Springboot-Blog-App-RESTAPIs/Readme.md

 1. Ensure that MySQL is installed on your system.
 2. Adjust the database configuration in the application.properties file.
 3. Make sure you have Java and Maven installed.
-4. Clone this repository: git clone <repository_url>.
+4. Clone this repository: git clone https://github.com/Ruswanda2020/Springboot-Blog-App-RESTAPIs.git
-5. Navigate to the project directory.
+5. Navigate to the project directory. cd Springboot-Blog-App-RESTAPIs
 6. Run the following command to start the application: mvn spring-boot:run.

 ## API Endpoints